-The propagation matrix $W$ can then be applied to the activation vector $E$ directly:
+Finally, we apply $W$ to the activation vector $E$ directly:

-where $E'$ is the propagated activation vector of the image, containing the globally boosted activations of the superpixels based on their pair-wise geodesic distances to all other superpixels.
-This allows us to fill in each superpixel on the image with their respective values from $E'$, and normalize the propagated superpixel map by dividing every pixel by the max value of the map.
+where $E'$ is the co-propagated activation vector of the image, containing the globally boosted activations of the superpixels based on their pair-wise geodesic distances to all other superpixels.
+This allows us to fill in each superpixel on the image with their respective values from $E'$, and normalize the co-propagated superpixel map by dividing every pixel by the max value of the map.
 The result is an object-likelihood map, on which we apply a global threshold to obtain the region as our final object co-localization result.
 Finally, a tight bounding box is placed around the maximum coverage of the thresholded regions within an image.